7hacker/axiom-example/content/posts/principles.md

 ### Replicable steps, logs, screenshots

-Signet Blocks strives for providing developers with as much data to assist in quick resolution of Issues that are found:
+Signet Blocks strives to provide developers with sufficient data to assist in quick resolution of Issues that are found:

 1. Enumerated scenario & steps that lead to the Issue reported